Buying a house with cash vs. a mortgage

 If you normally itemize deductions on your tax return, getting a mortgage can reduce what you owe, since mortgage interest payments are tax-deductible.
 This can be very important for high earners who typically itemize and want to maximize their deductions.

-To build credit
+To build your credit

 Having debt isn’t necessarily a bad thing.
 Having a mortgage gives you the chance to make those regular payments that make you look great in the eyes of the major credit reporting agencies.
 In the long run, managing your mortgage debt on a regular basis can help improve your credit score.